seregazhuk/php-react-promise-testing/README.md

 There was 1 failure:

 1) seregazhuk\React\PromiseTesting\tests\PromiseRejectsTest::promise_rejects
 Failed asserting that promise rejects.
-Promise was resolved.
+Promise was fulfilled.
 ```

 ### assertPromiseRejectsWith()